Gerd Heidemann: Later life and death

 In 2002, Der Spiegel alleged that Heidemann had worked as a double-agent for the Stasi, and that the publication of the Hitler diaries had been part of a Soviet and East German plan to embarrass and discredit the Capitalist West.
 In the BBC Radio 4 programme The Reunion broadcast on 7 September 2008, Heidemann vehemently denied that he had ever been a spy for the Stasi.

 By 2008, Heidemann was living in poverty in Hamburg, receiving a €350 monthly welfare payment.
 At the time he had extensive debt estimated to be €700,000.
 In 2013, Heidemann was lobbying for the return of the manuscripts citing a contractual obligation of Stern publisher Gruner + Jahr.

 Heidemann died in Hamburg on 9 December 2024, at the age of 93.

 After Heidemann's death, his collection of documents pertaining to World War II was acquired by the Hoover Institution Library and Archives at Stanford University.
 It contained, amongst other, nine never before published audiotapes of a 1979 meeting between Gestapo Chief Klaus Barbie and SS General Karl Wolff, in which they openly discussed their actions during the Nazi period.
 The recordings and photos of the meeting were made by Heidemann.
-In May 2025, the Dutch television documentary De Barbie Tapes showed how the tapes came about, how some of the war criminals lived their post-war life and played the main quotes from the meeting between Barbie and Wolff.
+In May 2025, the Dutch television documentary De Barbie Tapes showed how the tapes came about, how some of the war criminals lived their post-war life, and the documentary played the main quotes from the meeting between Barbie and Wolff.